 Step 5: Define the model structure

-You will create a simple architecture with two convolutional layers, a hidden layer, and an output layer.
+A simple schema with two convolutional layers, one hidden layer, and one output layer will be created.

 model = Sequential()